ganrad/Ansible-Web-Infra-Deploy/README.md

 ### A] Pre-Requisities
 1. Ansible must be installed on the *'Controller'* machine.
 This is the machine where the Ansible engine runs the playbooks.
 Ansible is an agentless automation engine and so no Ansible components are required to be present on the remote machines.
 Software configuration tasks will be executed on the remote machines via SSH.
-2. Ansible uses 'SSH' (Secure Shell) protocol to securely login into remote machines and execute configuration tasks.
+2. Ansible uses 'SSH' (Secure Shell) protocol to securely login into remote machines and execute software configuration tasks.
 Therefore, ssh keys (private and public key) should be generated and configured on both a) The Ansible Controller machine and  b) The remote machines where the web infrastructure components will be deployed.

 ### B] Modify Ansible scripts to configure the Apache Web Server instance(s)
+Modify the following files and substitute appropriate values for variables in order to meet your requirements.
+1.  **hosts**: Under section '[web-servers], specify IP Addresses (or host aliases) for the hosts/machines where the Apache Web/HTTPD Server needs to be installed and deployed.
+Each host IP address or alias should be specified in a separate line.
+If you are specifying host aliases (instead of IP addresses), then the DNS server should be able to resolve the aliases to IP addresses correctly.
+An instance of Apache Web/Httpd Server will be deployed on each one of the hosts specified in this file.
+2.  **groups_vars/web-servers**: Substitute values for each one of these variables per your requirements.

 ### C] Modify Ansible scripts to configure the Apache Tomcat Server instance(s)